-Clean the instrument panel with a damp cloth, then dry with a dry cloth.
+Clean the instrument panel with a damp cloth, then with a clean, dry cloth, or use Motorcraft Dash & Vinyl Cleaner (ZC-38-A).

 Avoid cleaners or polish that increase the gloss of the upper portion of the instrument panel.
 The dull finish in this area helps protect the driver from undesirable windshield reflection.